danutama/danutama/README.md

 ### Hi there 👋

 I'm Danu A. Pratama, junior Front-end Developer based in Jakarta - Indonesia.
-I'm interested in technology, especially when it comes to web development and always ready to learn more
+I'm interested in technology, especially when it comes to web development and always ready to learn more.

 💻 I'm currently learning Javascript

 🚀 I’m looking to collaborate on amazing projects in the future and be part of an incredible team

-📧 How to reach me?
+📬 How to reach me?
 You can send messages via email, telegram, or visit my portfolio at the following link

 [![](https://img.shields.io/badge/-danupratama.dev@gmail.com-1fa2f2?logo=gmail&style=flat&logoColor=white)](mailto:danupratama.dev@gmail.com)
 [![](https://img.shields.io/badge/-myTelegram-purple?logo=telegram&style=flat&logoColor=white)](https://t.me/danu_pratama)
 [![](https://img.shields.io/badge/-myPortfolioWebsite-orange?logo=website&style=flat)](https://linktr.ee/danupratama)

 Let's connect with me 👋

+Happy coding 🎉